QualiTorque/qualitorque.github.io/docs/authentication/service-accounts-for-azure.md

   __Copy the "issuerURl" from the response to this command to a note for use later as OIDC_ISSUER_URL.__

-6. Create a managed identity and grant permissions (Skip if you already have a Managed identity or App Registration):
+1. Create a managed identity and grant permissions:
   ```jsx title=
   az identity create --name {Managed_Identity_Name} --resource-group {AKS_Resource_Group_Name} --location {resource_group_location} --subscription {aks_cluster_subscription_id}
   ```